Set up and manage network address translation with Cloud NAT

 • REGION: the region of the NAT to update.
 If not specified, you might be prompted to select a region (interactive mode only).

-To add (turn on), modify, or remove logging for an existing gateway, see Configuring logging.
+To add, modify, or remove logging for an existing Cloud NAT gateway, see Configuring logging.

-This removes a NAT configuration from a Cloud Router.
+Deleting a gateway configuration removes the NAT configuration from a Cloud Router.
 It does not delete the router itself.

 Console